 Students studying childcare courses may be required to register with the Scottish Social Services Council (SSSC) and to apply for a PVG.
-Read about these here and find out what you need to do.
+Read the guide for applicants and find out what you need to do.

 - How to work effectively with class teacher

 - How to support children with additional support needs, classroom organisation and administrative tasks

 You will take part in a work placement which will enable you to put these skills into practice.